 Activate the VPN from the browser toolbar and encrypt your connection instantly.

-Access servers in 160 VPN locations in 94 countries.
+Access VPN server locations in 94 countries.

 Prevent internet traffic from flowing outside the VPN tunnel if your VPN connection drops unexpectedly.

 Stop your internet service provider or DNS service from watching your online activities.

 Spoof your geolocation data in Safari to match the VPN location to which you’re connected.

 Your browser history is typically stored inside your browser.
 Using a VPN will not change this.
 But you can clear browsing data in Safari.

 Your browsing history might also be inferred by others monitoring your internet connection, such as your internet service provider or Wi-Fi operator.
 ExpressVPN encrypts all data between your device and the ExpressVPN servers, making it impossible for an ISP or rogue Wi-Fi to record the sites you visit.